afkratz/ChavezCRISPRa/README.md

 - **generate_figure_2_and_supp3**

-  - Description - Generates `Figure 2 and Supplementary Figure 3.xlsx` which contains analysis of various elements of the prescreen results, specifically biochemical traits and native protein location
+  - Description - Generates `Figure 2 and Supplementary Figure 3.xlsx` which contains analysis of various elements of the prescreen results, specifically biochemical traits and native protein location.

   - Input files